ManuelinoFrischezz/ManuelinoFrischezz/README.md

 # 👋 Hey everyone, I'm Federico

-Welcome to my GitHub page! 🚀
-I'm a Computer Engineering passionate about Data Science, Data Engineering and Software Development.
-Currently I'm working in the Data Science and GenAI fields and in my free time I try to deepen my knowledge in the Big Data pipeline creation.
+I'm a Computer Engineering passionate about Data Science, Data Engineering, Software Development and Control System Theory.
+Currently I'm working in the Data Science and GenAI fields and in my free time I try to deepen my knowledge in computer related stuff or practicing sports: 🏀🏐🏃🏼‍♂️‍➡️🏔️🍻

-When I'm not working you can find me: 🏀🏐🏃🏼‍♂️‍➡️🏔️🍻

 That's why my name is what it is: https://www.youtube.com/watch?v=L5otNdhaeeI, enjoy.